 If you are considering trusts, you will also want to compare irrevocable living trusts.
 To decide which is better for you, let’s look at what differentiates those two types of trusts.

 One major advantage of a revocable living trust is that it is revocable.
 As mentioned earlier, that means you can alter or even void the trust whenever and however you want.
 You can remain as the trustee and so you have the ability to make any and all decisions as you see fit.
 If you decide that you no longer want to give assets to a specific beneficiary, you can remove that beneficiary.
 This is the opposite of an irrevocable living trust.

 You should also note that revocable trusts do not offer the same type of protection that irrevocable trusts offer against creditors.
-This means that because assets in a revocable trust still belong to the trustmaker, creditors could go after assets to satisfy a judgement.
+This means that because assets in a revocable trust still belong to the creator of the trust, creditors could go after assets to satisfy a judgment.

 Living Trusts vs. Living Wills